gatsbyjs/gatsby/docs/docs/how-to/cloud/remove-netlify-trailing-slash.md

 ---
 title: "Remove Trailing Slash in Netlify URLs"
-description: "How to Remove the Trailing Slash in Sites Deployed to Netlify"
+description: "How to remove the trailing slash in sites deployed to Netlify"
 ---

 ## Introduction